Unfortunately, owing to the COVID-19 pandemic, we have had to cancel the 2020 In-Service Workshop in Astronomy on cosmology.

 The Workshops provide a multifaceted experience in modern astronomy.
 They combine lectures on astronomical topics, discussions on their presentation in the classroom, examination of multimedia curricular materials (texts, animations, simulations, software), hands-on classroom laboratory experiments with inexpensive equipment, nighttime observing and use of a planetarium, and other inquiry-based activities.
 While one central instructor will guide the Workshop, guest presentations by other faculty, research astronomers, science education faculty, and secondary school Master Teachers are also included.
-The Workshops are very intensive, requiring a full-time commitment for 5 days (and even some nights).
+The Workshops are intensive, requiring a full-time commitment for 5 days (and even some nights).

 Current Workshop Faculty

 Physics and Astronomy Teacher at Pennsbury High School, is an alumnus of past workshops and has spent nearly a decade as a co-instructor for many different workshops.
-He will be returning to co-teach the cosmology workshop in 2014.
+He will be returning to co-teach the cosmology workshop in 2020.

 Past Workshop Faculty

-Professor of Astronomy and Astrophysics at Penn State, inaugurated the program and is a past lead instructor for the Space Astronomy and Stars & Planets workshops.
+Distinguished Senior Scholar and Professor of Astronomy and Astrophysics at Penn State, inaugurated the program and is a past lead instructor for the Space Astronomy and Stars & Planets workshops.
 He is a leader in undergraduate science education at Penn State, and has research interests in X-ray astronomy, star formation and astrostatistics.

 Since the workshop program began, we have been fortunate to receive funding and other support from a number of sources.
 Current and past funding sources include the following awards:

 - National Science Foundation awards to Dr. Niel Brandt, Dr. Kevin Luhman, Dr. Yuexing Li, and Dr. Eric Feigelson